wpswings/event-tickets-manager-for-woocommerce/README.txt

-=== Event Tickets Manager for WooCommerce –  Events and Bookings Calendar, Registration, Event Check-in Using Emails, Edit Your Ticket Content ===
+=== Event Tickets Manager for WooCommerce –  Events and Bookings Calendar, Event Tickets and Registration, Event Check-in Using Emails, Edit Your Ticket Content ===
 Contributors: wpswings
 Donate link: https://wpswings.com/
-Tags: calendar, events, tickets, schedule, registration Requires at least: 4.6
+Tags: event, calendar, tickets, , registration Requires at least: 4.6
-Tested up to: 6.4.3
+Tested up to: 6.5.0
 WC requires at least: 6.1
-WC tested up to: 8.6.1
+WC tested up to: 8.7.0
-Stable tag: 1.2.5
+Stable tag: 1.2.6
 Requires PHP: 5.2.4
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Event Tickets Manager for WooCommerce is an extension that allows you to create event management and ticketing websites.
+A feature rich solution to manage events, easily register,  engage customers with upcoming event visibility over events calendar & ticket editing.

 == Description ==

 **EVENT TICKETS MANAGER IS AN ALL-IN-ONE SOLUTION THAT ALLOWS YOU TO CREATE AN EVENT & EVENT TICKETING WEBSITE.
 NOW YOU CAN EASILY SELL TICKETS ONLINE AND MANAGE YOUR EVENTS ON A WOOCOMMERCE STORE WITH THE HELP OF THE EVENTS CALENDAR PLUGIN.**

 The WordPress Calendar Plugin is a complete solution for merchants who want to add event-based products to their WooCommerce store.
 Now you don’t have to pay commissions to your third-party service providers to manage event registration and ticket sales.

-You can manage the entire process from your WooCommerce store and be your own boss, by installing our WordPress Events plugin.
+Merchants can manage the entire process from your WooCommerce store and be your boss, by installing our WordPress Events plugin.

-* Create event management and event ticketing websites with [**Events Manager Plugin**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=events-pro).
-* Sell tickets online using the calendar plugin WordPress, Without depending on external service providers
-* Develop event management and ticketing websites.
-* Invite the audience to your gig with the WooCommerce event calendar with the help of the WordPress events plugin

 [**Event Tickets Manger Demo**](https://demo.wpswings.com/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=frontend-demo) | [**Event Tickets Documentation**](https://docs.wpswings.com/event-tickets-manager-for-woocommerce/?utm_source=wpswings-events-doc&utm_medium=events-org-page&utm_campaign=events-doc) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-event&utm_medium=event-org-page&utm_campaign=contact-us)

 [youtube https://www.youtube.com/watch?v=9KyB4qpal6M&rel=0]

-== WHAT IS INCLUDED IN THE FREE WORDPRESS CALENDAR PLUGIN ==
+== SALIENT FEATURES OF THE  WORDPRESS CALENDAR PLUGIN: ==

 **1) Barcode Scanning**: The admins can utilize the WordPress calendar plugin to provide the customers with a safe and secure experience.
 The unique ticket code can now be shown in the form of a scannable barcode.
 This helps the admins to prevent any fraudulent activities.